$5.99 Flat Rate Standard Shipping and Free Shipping on Orders Over $99 in USA!

 For diving sessions we recommend padded compressions shorts by Storelli.

 Some training days goalkeepers don’t need or want a thicker protective hip padding.
-Goalkeeper may choose a ¾ goalkeeper pant for breakaway sessions when sliding on soft grass or well-padded turf. ¾ goalkeeper pant have a low density or thinner foam in the hips and or the knees.
+Goalkeeper may choose a ¾ goalkeeper pant or leggings for breakaway sessions when sliding on soft grass or well-padded turf. ¾ goalkeeper pant have a low density or thinner foam in the hips and or the knees.
 A Polyester or a blend of Polyester is what protects the keeper’s knees, legs, and hips from abrasions from the harsh scratchy surface.
 Depending on the session or conditions goalkeeper will definitely switch between padded compression shorts and ¾ pants.
 Without proper protection and covering a goalkeeper will develop scraps, raspberries, and cuts that bleed and ooze for the remainder of the week.

 The summer camp and training months can be hot.
 Goalkeepers will try to stay as comfortable and light as possible by wearing short sleeves during training.
 I wear and suggest wearing leg pads or elbow sleeves during training to prevent scraps and injury caused by repeated diving or sliding.
 Drinking plenty of water before, during, and after training as well as wearing loose lighter weight material will help goalkeepers manage the heat.